seiferla/FiBo/docs/FiBo_RUP_Main_Test_Plan.md

 > - "These tests are unnecessary due to the testing conducted by xxxx."
 As a heuristic, if you think it would be reasonable for one of your audience members to expect a certain aspect of testing to be included that you will not or cannot address, you should note its exclusion.
 If the team agrees the exclusion is obvious, you probably don't need to list it.
 -->

-Not applicable because we consider our current tests sufficient, covering all the necessary aspects.
+(n/a, because we consider our current tests sufficient, covering all the necessary aspects.)

 ### 5. Test Approach